 Making investment and environment policy goals mutually supportive creates both challenges and opportunities for governments and other stakeholders.
 The OECD analyses key issues of the relationship between investment and environment to help policy makers address these challenges and opportunities.

-There are now 45 Adherents to the 2009 OECD Declaration on Green Growth.
-Georgia has joined Costa Rica, Colombia, Croatia, Kazakhstan, Latvia, Lithuania, Morocco, Peru, Tunisia, as well as OECD members in having adhered to the Declaration.
+There are now 46 Adherents to the 2009 OECD Declaration on Green Growth.
+Bulgaria has joined Costa Rica, Colombia, Croatia, Georgia, Kazakhstan, Latvia, Lithuania, Morocco, Peru, Tunisia, as well as OECD members in having adhered to the Declaration.